HackYourFuture/angular/week2/MAKEME.md

 We're going to build the same thing as we did last week: a web application that can list a specific resource.
 This time, we all choose the same resource: users.
 We are going to store the data in an external service: an API.

-Make sure you watch [this video on how to hand in your homework](https://youtu.be/-o0yomUVVpU)
+> Make sure you watch [this video on how to hand in your homework](https://youtu.be/-o0yomUVVpU)

+> Make sure you have understand all the reading material for [this week]().

 ## Assignment requirements
 Software requirements: